LINEAGE

 Paramahansa Yogananda

 Yogananda is best known for his book, Autobiography of a Yogi.
-In this book, he describes his time in India and shares many stories of his encounters with yogis, saints, and holy people.
+In this book, he recounts his time in India and shares numerous stories of his encounters with yogis, saints, and holy individuals.
 While the book contains many fantastic stories, the beauty of the text lies in the profound philosophy it subtly conveys with each story.
-When read with a discerning mind, one can find a wellspring of inspiration and guidance as it relates to walking the spiritual path.
+When read with a discerning mind, one can find a wellspring of inspiration and guidance related to walking the spiritual path.
 His writing, Autobiography of a Yogi, has been translated into over 50 languages and is considered one of the most important books of the twentieth century.

 In his early adult years, much of his time was devoted to helping his guru’s organizational work thrive.
 Yogananda also had a keen interest in improving the educational system.
-With the blessing of his guru and the help of his brother's disciples, he was able to found a school in Ranchi steeped in the wisdom of Vedic philosophy and Yoga.
+With the blessing of his guru and the assistance of his brother's disciples, he was able to establish a school in Ranchi, steeped in the wisdom of Vedic philosophy and Yoga.

 Source: The Kriya Yoga Podcast about Paramahansa Yogananda –